Manmanaa bhava madbhakto madyaajee maam namaskaru |

 A household man achieves his goal by doing the Purusharthas: Dharma, Artha, Kaama, Moksha.

 Scriptures say that we must earn with Dharma and keep our families happy by fulfilling our duties which in turn leads us to Moksha.
 You need not be a Sage to achieve Moksha.
 Just by fulfilling your duties without any attachment and concentrating on Him and not wanting any fruits of your action, you can become one with Him.

 So kindly energize the Puja room in your own house with full faith and devotion in order to add to your Agami Karmas (Future actions that result from your present actions).
 You need not go to caves or forests to find the Bliss.
 You can get this just by sitting in your own Puja room.

-The moment you sit in the Puja room you should be able to connect to your higher conscious to feel eternal peace and bliss through complete one pointed concentration.
+The moment you sit in the Puja room you should be able to connect to your higher consciousness to feel eternal peace and bliss through complete one-pointed concentration.